Case Interview Examples: 100+ Free Practice Cases (2026)

 Step 4: Get Expert Feedback

 If you feel like you have plateaued or want targeted feedback on specific weaknesses, consider working with an experienced coach.
 In my experience, 2 to 3 coaching sessions can compress weeks of self-study into a few hours.
-If you are interested, check out my case interview coaching for 1-on-1 sessions with a former Bain interviewer.
+If you are interested, my case interview coaching gives you 1-on-1 sessions with a former Bain interviewer.

 Step 5: Identify and Work on Your Weaknesses

-Here are the most common weaknesses I see in candidates, based on coaching hundreds of people for consulting interviews:
+Here are the most common weaknesses I see, based on coaching hundreds of people for consulting interviews:

-- Slow or inaccurate math: mental math is a trainable skill.
-Practice doing calculations with round numbers daily.
-Aim to do multiplication and division problems in under 15 seconds.
+• Slow or inaccurate math: drilling case interview math daily with round numbers builds the speed to do multiplication and division in under 15 seconds

-- Forgetting to connect insights to the objective: after analyzing data or answering a question, always tie your finding back to the original case question.
-This is what separates good candidates from great ones.
+• Forgetting to connect insights to the objective: after analyzing data, always tie your finding back to the original case question.
+This is what separates good candidates from great ones

-- Weak recommendations: your final recommendation should have a clear stance, 2 to 3 supporting reasons, and suggested next steps.
-Many candidates give wishy-washy answers that do not commit to a direction.
+• Weak recommendations: your final recommendation should have a clear stance, 2 to 3 supporting reasons, and suggested next steps.
+Wishy-washy answers that do not commit to a direction fail

-- Not driving the case: in candidate-led formats (BCG, Bain), you are expected to proactively suggest what to explore next.
-Waiting for the interviewer to guide you is a red flag.
+• Not driving the case: in candidate-led formats at BCG and Bain, you are expected to proactively suggest what to explore next.
+Waiting for the interviewer to guide you is a red flag

 How Do Solo, Partner, and Coached Practice Compare?